Counselling Service for CRPS

 To access the CRPS counselling service you need to:

-- be 14 years of age or over (as of August 2021 we are now accepting young people affected by CRPS with parental consent)
+- be 5 years of age and over (as of August 2021 we are now accepting children and young people affected by CRPS with parental consent)

 - either have a formal diagnosis of Complex Regional Pain Syndrome (CRPS) by a Pain Consultant or be a parent, spouse/partner, family member, sibling or friend of someone diagnosed with CRPS